Free Ohio Arrests & Criminal Records: Search Every OH County

 In comparison, significantly more information will populate when an Ohio criminal record is obtained, including the arrest details, charges, court proceedings and the case outcome.
 Criminal records will also show any past charges on someone’s criminal history.

 In short, a criminal record will be all-inclusive, stating all more information regarding the individual, the case, and prior crimes.
-In contrast, an arrest record will only help someone find if someone went to jail and what they were arrested for.
+In contrast, an arrest record will only help someone find out if someone went to jail and what they were arrested for.

 When the county or general vicinity where the arrest occurred is known, the quickest and easiest way to look up arrest records is through the county inmate search tool, if applicable, or by contacting that county’s sheriff’s office.